-It can save you thousands of dollars each year, not only on fuel, but even with your home insurance.
+An outdoor wood furnace is an investment that many people are turning to these days in order to save money on heating their home.
+It can save you thousands of dollars each year, not only on fuel, but even with your homestead insurance.

 After a year of researching I chose Crown Royal Stoves RS7300E Pristine Series Outdoor Wood Furnace, and I have to say, I couldn’t have made a better choice.